-- On the OECD side, an annual questionnaire is circulated in November to national administrations.
-Through these questionnaires, the OECD Secretariat obtains information on how countries expect their agricultural sector to develop for the various commodities covered in the Outlook, as well as on the evolution of agricultural policies. - On the FAO side, the starting projections for the country modules are developed through modelbased projections and consultations with FAO commodity specialists.
+- On the OECD side, an annual questionnaire is circulated in the fall to national administrations.
+Through these questionnaires, the OECD Secretariat obtains information on how countries expect their agricultural sector to develop for the various commodities covered in the Outlook, as well as on the evolution of agricultural policies. - On the FAO side, the starting projections for the country modules are developed through model-based projections and consultations with FAO commodity specialists.

-External sources, such as the International Monetary Fund (IMF), the World Bank and the United Nations (UN), are also used to complete the view of the main economic forces determining market developments.
+External sources, such as the IMF, the World Bank and the UN, are also used to complete the view of the main economic forces determining market developments.